NCSGgroup/SaGEA/README.md

 2. `./demo/post_processing/demoPostProcessing.py` provides an example for the post-processing of GRACE data.
 3. `./demo/uncertainty_estimation/demoErrorI.py` provides an example for the propagation of GRACE error ( variance-covariance matrix) during the post-processing.
-4. `./demo/uncertainty_estimation/demoErrorII.py` provides an example for the TCH (Three Corner Hat) estimation of GRACE signals.
+4. `./demo/uncertainty_estimation/demoErrorII.py` provides an example for the estimation of between-group errors through TCH (Three Corner Hat) technology on GRACE signals.
 5. `./demo/uncertainty_estimation/demoErrorIII.py` provides an example to gain the post-processing statistical uncertainty of GRACE signals.

 # Overview of Functional Modules and Usages

 ![DataStructure.png](image/DataStructure.png)
 Fig. 1:
 Data structure of SaGEA Toolbox.
-Arrows represent dependency relationships
+Arrows represent dependency relationships.

 SaGEA Toolbox is used for post-processing and error assessment of GRACE level-2 data, with the latter relying on the former, see Fig. 1.